olewsaa/Yacht-computer/README.md

 ## Server and IoT sensors

 Files and documents related to the Yacht computer project.
-This git repository contain only the actual files used, the project is describer at [https://sites.google.com/site/olewsaa/yacht-server-with-raspberry] and for the versions installed or in process of being installed [https://sites.google.com/site/olewsaa/yacht-server].
+This git repository contain only the actual files used, the project is described [here](https://sites.google.com/site/olewsaa/yacht-server-with-raspberry) and for the versions installed or in process of being installed [here](https://sites.google.com/site/olewsaa/yacht-server).

 ## IoToB
 The Internet of Things directory contains files for the IoT approach to the project.